dlevsha/nasgrate/README.md

 `DATABASE_NAME` - database name

 `DATABASE_USER` and `DATABASE_PASSWORD` - login and password to access your database

+Next section `[Migration params]` describe how script store information about migrations

+`VERSION_TABLE_NAME` - name of table, where migration script stores service information

+`FILE_EXTENSION` - migration file extension (by default `sql`)

+`DIR_MIGRATION`  - where script stores migration files.
+By default it stores it inside  `migrations` directory.

+If you plan to share your migrations between team members or servers using version control system  (git for example) you need to move this directory to your project folder and change this path.

+For example if you have project in `/var/www/project/` and plan to store migrations in `/var/www/project/service/scripts/migrations` directory, you need to change `DIR_MIGRATION` to

+	DIR_MIGRATION = /var/www/project/service/scripts/migrations

+`DEFAULT_DESCRIPTION_MESSAGE` - each migration has its own description.

+By default message looks like `Created by CURRENT_USER, CURRENT_DATE`, where `CURRENT_USER` and `CURRENT_DATE` - predefined constant which changes to user name and current date respectively.
+So this message became `Created by dlevsha, 2015-12-21 17:53:41` in my case.

+Next section `[Database version control]` describe version control settings.
+The most powerful feature of this script is ability to track database changes and automatically create diff file which contain all database changes between migrations.

+`VERSION_CONTROL_STRATEGY` - describe which strategy do you use to store database changes.
+There two possible values - `file` and `database`.

+If you have two databases (`prod` and `test` for example ) and you want to generate diff file which describe differences between databases your choice will be `database` and you need to feel next section `[Secondary connection params]` which describes  connection settings to reference database.

+Or you can set `file` value and script will automatically save database state each time when you create migration (in this case you do not need to feel `[Secondary connection params]` section).

 You can check your settings by simply running